cirorusso2910/GravityNet/README.markdown

 ### 8. PARAMETERS SUMMARY
-It should be modified as required, showing an overview of all parameters and information on the $DATASET$ used.
+It should be modified as required, showing an overview of all parameters and information on the dataset used.

     parameters summary
         net/parameters/parameters_summary.py